-From my point of view, boredom can stimulate creativity and can help us grow and develop on many levels ofour life.
+In my opinion, boredom can stimulate creativity and can help us grow and develop on many levels of our life.
 Boredom has a mobilizing energy.
 It can mobilize us to meet many of our needs.
 Boredom aims for development, discoveries and evolution in general.

 It is good to know how to direct the energy of boredom, not to waste it, or try to “treat” boredom with substances or other substitutes.